 Discover the best way to learn Hebrew online.
-Our dynamic, contextualized lessons teach beginners to speak and read the Hebrew language.
+Our dynamic, contextualised lessons teach beginners to speak and read the Hebrew language.

 Rosetta Stone knows that learning Hebrew is about more than speaking the words.
 It’s also understanding the rich historical, religious, and cultural significance of the language.The story of Hebrew is a remarkable example of language revival.
 Considered a holy language or lashon ha-kodesh by the Jewish people, Hebrew had ceased to be spoken sometime between 200 and 400 CE.
 For two millennia, Hebrew existed as the language of sacred, religious texts or Jewish law but was seldom spoken in everyday life.
 However, in the first decades of the 20th century, as the birth of the nation of Israel became imminent, spoken Hebrew experienced a modern-day resurgence.
 Today’s modern Hebrew is the language of eight million speakers, the lingua franca of Palestine’s Jews, and the national language of the state of Israel.

 Though traditional Hebrew has been studied primarily by religious scholars and academics, learning modern-day Hebrew has many practical benefits.
 Currently, about 53% of the Israeli population speaks Hebrew as a native language, but many others in the region use it as a second language, making it the most commonly spoken language in Israel.
 The United States is home to the second largest Hebrew-speaking population with about 220,000 speakers.